The Top 8 Appcues Competitors of All Time [In-Depth Guide]

 Appcues is a good product when it comes to user onboarding, but is it the right fit for your company?
 The answer isn’t always obvious.

 Today we’re taking a look at the top Appcues competitors.

 The five products we looked at were:

 - Inline Manual

-They all offer at least basic user onboarding elements, UI customization, and are designed to help improve your product experience.
+These tools all offer a range of user onboarding elements, UI customization and are designed to help improve your product experience.

-However, each of these Appcues competitors also has their own unique use case.
+However, each of these Appcues alternatives also has its own unique use case.
 These different use cases will suit some companies more than others.
-Hopefully by the end of this article you’ll have learned which is the best fit for you.
+Hopefully, by the end of this article, you’ll have learned which is the best fit for you.

-We have years of experience in SaaS, UX, and product adoption.
-That means we know what we’re talking about.
-We have very high standards when it comes to software, and so we took every factor, including price, customer service, and usability, into account.
+We have years of experience in SaaS, UX, and product adoption here at Userpilot.
+For this breakdown, we took every factor, including price, customer service, and usability, into account!

 Then, in 2013, Appcues came along and changed everything.
 They realized that walkthroughs could only get you so far.
 As a result, they pioneered the “product experience layer”.

 This was a whole new way of onboarding users.
 They introduced tooltips, checklists, slide-outs and more.
 No doubt you’ll have experienced these for yourself in products you’ve used in the past.